 Isaiah, who sat quietly listening to the three men, now released the hammer strap from his Remington and slipped it from its well-used leather nest.
 “I don’t think Sean believes a word ya sayin’,” he said, petting the barrel with the fingers of his left hand.

 Virgil read the expression on Sean’s face.
 “I did what I said I would, Sean,” Virgil stated boldly, but he felt the pinch of dread spreading through his upper body.
 He bumped his chest with a tightly folded hand.
-“I helped with the bank robbery, but the money I told you I wanted no part of it.
+“I helped with the bank robbery, but I told you I wanted no part of the money.
 A few days later, when I was in a neighboring town, I heard that Lewis had got himself shot, and the townsfolk had got their money back.”

 “Ya right about Lewis, Spike.
 He did get shot, but we heard nothing about the money.
 We think ya shot Lewis there in the middle of the street and then rode off with our money.”
 Sean went quiet, brushing the brim of his hat with his fingertips.
 “What must I do, Spike?” he continued finally.
-“It’s easy to shoot a man ya don’t know, but we’re friends, remember.
+“It’s easy to shoot a man ya don’t know, but we’re friends, remember?
 It would bother me to see ya lying here in the dirt.
 Now, where is it?”

 Virgil sucked in his bottom lip and bit down nervously, knowing that Sean was fast reaching the end of his patience.
 “Why would I do that?” he asked.
 Virgil knew that Sean was not a man of his word.
 He had proven himself to be ruthless, and found amusement in the pain he executed upon the weak and trusting.
 “We rode together for five months, Sean.
-Stagecoaches, banks, rustling — We’ve done it all together.
+Stagecoaches, banks, rustling — we’ve done it all together.
 Those are our memories.
 Why would I want to spoil them?”

 “Cause of the money, Spike.”

 Realizing that this day might be his last on earth, Virgil made a desperate dash for his rifle, but Isaiah reacted immediately.
-With a flick of his wrist, he spun the Remington on the forefinger of his right hand, then bringing his left palm swiftly over, he closed it down on the cold-steel locking the pistol to his grip.
+With a flick of his wrist, he spun the Remington on the forefinger of his right hand, then bringing his left palm swiftly over, he closed it down on the cold steel, locking the pistol to his grip.
 He squeezed the trigger.